bonfire-networks/website-blog/posts/meet_us_at_the_playground.md

 ## Upcoming events

-In addition to discussions on the Bonfire playground instance, we're also planning:
+In addition to discussions on the Bonfire playground instance, we're planning:

-- **AMAs** - opportunities to ask the Bonfire team any questions you might have.
+- **Ask us anything** sessions - opportunities to ask the Bonfire team any questions you might have.
 - **Install parties** - peer support for people looking to set up and test their own Bonfire instances.
-- **Build parties** - peer support for either devs looking to set up a development environment, along with some pair programming sessions.
+- **Build parties** - peer support for builders looking to set up a development environment, along with some pair programming sessions.

-Of course, we're also always reachable by @ mentioning the @BonfireBuilders account within the Bonfire playground instance, or sending an email.
+Sign up for updates below if you want to be notified of any of these.
+Of course, we're also reachable by @ mentioning the [@BonfireBuilders](https://playground.bonfire.cafe/@BonfireBuilders) account within the Bonfire playground instance, or sending an email.

 ## Beta launch FAQ